×

 9/29/25 - Sticking With It

 I missed a few days of posting because I've been busy, but I'm still posting and I'm linking some of my past rants and reviews.
 I can't promise an update every day, but I will when I have something to say.
+The quotes below are itching at my brain to be used for lyric inspo.

 1. The Song of Achilles